wamp-proto/wamp-proto/spec/basic.md

  * `Reason` MUST be an URI.
  * `Details` is a dictionary that allows to provide additional, optional closing information (see below).

-No response to a `ABORT` message is expected.
+No response to an `ABORT` message is expected.

 *Example*